T-Rajeev30/MergePad/README.md

     ```bash
     git clone https://github.com/yourusername/MergePad.git
     ```
-2. Open the project in your preferred editor.
+2. Open the project in your preferred code editor.
-3. Follow the instructions in the `INSTALL.md` to set up dependencies.
+3. Follow the setup instructions in `INSTALL.md` to install dependencies.

 ## Usage

-- Launch MergePad.
+- Start MergePad.
-- Select files to merge or compare.
+- Select the files you want to merge or compare.
+- View highlighted differences and merge results.
-- Review and save the merged output.
+- Save the merged output.
+- For backend/API usage, see `docs/API.md`.

 ## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests.
+We welcome contributions!
+Please open an issue or submit a pull request.

 ## License